jakobzhao/geog595/syllabus.md

 **Thinkpiece:** Each week (except for week one and weeks where you lead discussion), please prepare a one-paragraph ‘thinkpiece,’ discussing your reflection to three general items:

-a) (at least) one of the readings for that week;
+- (at least) one of the readings for that week;

-b) The relevance of the practical exercise with the readings; and
+- The relevance of the practical exercise with the readings; and

-c) The relevance with your writing project.
+- The relevance with your writing project.

 Please upload your think piece to the GitHub issues page by Wednesday morning – so your colleagues leading discussion can draw on your ideas in planning activities for our class session.